Chunlau99/Chunlau99/README.md

-- 👋 Hi, I’m @Chunlau99
+- 👋 Hi, I’m @Chunlau99 from Hong Kong
-- 👀 I’m interested in development
+- 👀 I’m interested in development & Power Platform Apps devleopment
-- 🌱 I’m currently learning Power Platform / Power Automate / D365
+- 🌱 I’m currently learning Power Platform / Power Automate
 - 💞️ I’m looking to collaborate on COE
-- 📫 How to reach me email me
+- 📫 How to reach me email me chunlau99@gmail.com

 <!---
 Chunlau99/Chunlau99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.